May 27, 2026

 Had the opportunity to take my good friend, Lenny, sailing with me.
 Hopefully, we'll get another chance to get out on the boat before the end of the season!

-Time has come to return the boat to Beverly Port Marine for the winter.
+The time has come to return the boat to Beverly Port Marine for the winter.
 With the absence of any breeze, I motored the whole way (about 75 min)...
-See ya' next season.
+See ya next season.

 A gorgeous sailing day with my niece, Yasmin, from Israel.